vitalboyzf/cloudberrydb-site/src/pages/contribute/git.md

 :::caution

-If you are used to working on different laptops, please make sure to have the same email address and name settings for your Git, in case that our CLABot has difficulty detecting the contributor information.
+If you are used to working on different laptops, please make sure to have the right email address and name settings.

 :::